Here’s a given: You want your bar or restaurant to grow.

 Enter the restaurant profit and loss statement.

-It is, perhaps, the most concise measure of your restaurant’s financial health.
+It is, perhaps, the most concise measure of your restaurant’s financial health a big part of knowing how to manage restaurant accounts.

 All successful food service and hospitality operators are fluent in calculating, creating, and reading restaurant profit and loss statements.